 A comment left by Ryan Riehle for us on the Riehle Family Segments page identified his Immigrant Ancestor as Joseph Eugene Riehle.
 Ryan lives in Rochester and his ancestor immigrated to the upstate NY area in the late 1830s.

-Joseph had two brothers, Martin (1821-1902) and Armund Riehle (1823-1899) who also immigrated to America but to Cincinnati Ohio where other Riehles settled.
-Although we do not know if these lads were related to the Riehles of nearby Wagshurst, they may well have been in touch with Clemens or other Wagshurst Riehle family members that settle there.
+Joseph had two brothers, Martin (1821-1902) and Armund Riehle (1823-1899) who also immigrated to America but to Cincinnati Ohio where other Riehle’s settled.
+Although we do not know if or how these lads might have been related to the Riehle’s of nearby Wagshurst, they may well have been in touch with Clemens or other Wagshurst Riehle family members that settle there.

-Armund Riehle was born in 1823, younger than Martin by two years.
-He married Theckla Theresa Hempel (1826-1910) in 1850 in Cincinnati so he apparently arrived there somewhat prior to that, perhaps soon after his brother’s immigration in 1843.
+Armund Riehle (also spelled Armand in one source) was born in 1823, younger than Martin by two years.
+He married Theckla Theresa Hempel (or Hempele – 1826-1910) in 1850 in Cincinnati so he apparently arrived there somewhat prior to that, perhaps soon after his brother’s immigration in 1843.
 He and Theckla had five sons and two daughters, all of whom survived the century except perhaps John, about whom we could find no information after the 1870 census.

 This is of course very scant information about two large immigrant families so if you have more information or photos on these families please leave a comment below.
 To review what little information we have on Martin and Armund Riehle’s ancestry, see our article on their brother, Joseph.

 If you find this topic interesting and would like to share with family on social media, please click below and spread the word.